willyguggenheim/kubify/README.rst

 Terraform is a tool for DEVOPS/MLOPS deploying.

-Kubify combines those 2 worlds.
+Kubify combines the 2 worlds.

+You need this.

 Thank You